 The goal is to eventually complete all 6 digital SATs and PSATs in the Bluebook software, and possibly even more practice exams.

-The DSAT is administered 7 times a year, and always on a Saturday: October, November, December, January, March, May, and June.
+The DSAT is administered 7 times a year, always on Saturdays (unless you qualify to test on Sundays for religious reasons): October, November, December, March, May, June, and August.

 Step 8: Take at least 2-3 full practice tests in the weeks leading up to the real thing to make sure your score is where you need it to be.